University of Pennsylvania: Ice hockey

-Penn's first ice hockey team competed during the 1896–97 academic year, and joined the nascent Intercollegiate Hockey Association (IHA) in 1898–99.
-On the first team in 1896–97 were several players of Canadian background, among them middle-distance runner and Olympian George Orton (the first disabled person to compete in the Olympics).
-Penn fielded teams intermittently until 1965 when it formed a varsity squad that was terminated in 1977.
-Penn now fields a club team that plays in the American Collegiate Hockey Association Division II, is a member of the Colonial States College Hockey Conference, and continues to play at the Class of 1923 Arena in Philadelphia.
+Penn's first ice hockey team competed during the 1896–97 academic year and joined the Intercollegiate Hockey Association (IHA) in 1898–99.
+Several players of Canadian background were on the first team, including middle-distance runner and Olympian George Orton.
+Penn fielded teams intermittently until 1965, when it formed a varsity squad that was disbanded in 1977.
+Penn now fields a club team in the American Collegiate Hockey Association Division II, a member of the Colonial States College Hockey Conference, that plays at the Class of 1923 Arena.
+The Class of 1923 Arena, with seating for up to 3,000, was built to host Penn's varsity ice hockey team.
+It now hosts Penn's men's and women's club ice hockey teams and has hosted practices and exhibitions for the Philadelphia Flyers, Colorado Avalanche, and Carolina Hurricanes, as well as roller hockey and concerts, including a 1982 performance by Prince.

-Olympic athletes

-The University of Pennsylvania men's track team was the 1907 IC4A point winner.
-Left to right: Guy Haskins, R.C.
-Folwell, T.R.
-Moffitt, John Baxter Taylor, Jr., the first black athlete in the U.S. to win a gold medal in the Olympics, Nathaniel Cartmell, and J.D.
-Whitham (seated).

-At least 43 Penn alumni have earned 81 Olympic medals (26 gold).
-(Note: See list of University of Pennsylvania people athletics section for list of Penn Olympic medal winners, replete with hyperlinks.)
-Penn won more of its "medals" (which were actually cups, trophies, or plaques, as medals were not introduced until a later Olympics) at 1900 Summer Olympics held in Paris than at any other Olympics.
+Olympics